hein182/mirroredGame/README.md

 ```javascript
 window.scrollTo(0, 0);
 ```
--4.
-Here is the code necessary for this -->
+-  Here is the code necessary for this:

 ```javascript
 //return mouse position in canvas when hovering canvas